HugoLM-GIT/Web-Design/README.md

-# Restaurant-Menu
+# Restaurant-Menu website
-These are my steps on how I created a restaurant menu from the documentation onwards.
+This is my website to a restaurant menu